aldryn/aldryn-docs/docs/tutorial/commandline/working_locally.rst

 Media
 =====

-django CMS stores media files (images and other document) separately from the dabatase in whichever filesystem has been specified.
+django CMS stores media files (images and other document) separately from the database in whichever filesystem has been specified.
 If your changes involve changes to *files* (typically, uploading files to the Filer, or moving or deleting them), then as well as transferring the database you will also need to perform a similar operation on your media files.